RookieRob222/Project_Simon/services/README.md

-#service folder will hold all business logic.
+#service folder will hold logic.
+#ie/ isHighScore(); function to check if new score is greater than the old one